cjpatton/ppm/draft-patton-multi-ppm.md

 * Input is a bit string of a specific length.
 * Input shares are IDPF shares and the correlated randomness for each level of the tree.
-* Output parameter is a set of candidate prefixes, all having the same length.
+* Aggregation parameter is a set of candidate prefixes, all having the same length.
 * Output shares are secret shares of a vector of field elements, each corresponding to a counter for one of the candidate prefixes.